White at Sundance: Day 1--The Demon Lobbyist of K Street

 The film clocks in at a longish two hours, so could stand some judicious cutting.
 It opens this April through Magnolia Pictures and Participant Media.

 When asked about the Supreme Court decision that opened the floodgates for corporate financing of the electoral process--and, let's face it, the legislative and judicial processes too--Gibney joked, "We've reached Tom Delay's paradise," but added "It makes this issue intensely important....It's time to mobilize popular anger.
-There's lots to be done, and if we don't get it
+There's lots to be done, and if we don't get it done, we're done."

 For Tamara Krinsky's Doc Shot with Gibney, click here.